patrl/patrl.github.io/egg2018/ellipsisSyntax.markdown

 ---
-title: Current Research in the Syntax of Ellipsis
+title: Topics in the Syntax of Ellipsis
 date: 30 July - 3 August 2018
-author: Patrick D. Elliott \& Andrew Murphy
+author: Patrick D. Elliott and Andrew Murphy
 ...

 # Description